jkanderson1/MyClosetApp/ReadMe.md

 In order to run our app you will have to download android studio or have an android app [https://developer.android.com/studio/]

 Dom
+# Setup
+Once cloned, the developer needs to sync gradle.

 # Authors
 Christina Desmangles desmangc@email.sc.edu

 Sahiba Seth sseth@email.sc.edu

+Jordyn